StefanKubsch/AmigaCoding/README.md

 Coding for classic 68k Amigas in C99 and Assembler

-I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler, which should run on all classic Amigas (A500, A600, A1200 etc).
+I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler (vasm), which should run on all classic Amigas (A500, A600, A1200 etc.)

 Requierements: Amiga OS 3.0 and Kickstart 3.0.

 For better handling of reusable code, I am writing a framework called "lwmf" - lightweight media framework.

+Performance-critical parts are done in assembly, like memory clearing, setting pixels etc.

 Used compiler: